 What is Predictive Maintenance (PdM)?

-Predictive Maintenance (PdM) directly monitors the condition and performance of equipment during normal operation to foresee failures.
-The goal of predictive maintenance is to keep the frequency of maintenance performed low to avoid both unplanned breakdowns and performing unnecessary preventive maintenance tasks.
+Predictive Maintenance (PdM) is maintenance that directly monitors the condition and performance of equipment during normal operation to reduce the likelihood of failures.
+Predictive maintenance attempts to keep costs low by reducing the frequency of maintenance tasks, reducing unplanned breakdowns, and eliminating unnecessary preventive maintenance.

 With PdM, organizations consistently monitor and test conditions such as lubrication and corrosion.
 Methods for accomplishing PdM include infrared testing, acoustic (partial discharge and airborne ultrasonic), vibration analysis, sound level measurements and oil analysis.
 Computerized Maintenance Management Systems (CMMS) can also facilitate success with condition monitoring.